Carl Stumpf: Phenomenology

 Stumpf began his work on the sensation and perception of tones, called Tonpsychologie (Tone Psychology), in 1875.
 Originally meant to be a four volume set, the first two volumes were published in 1883 and 1890, but the majority of the third volume was published as Konsonanz und Dissonanz.
 Considered his greatest contribution to psychology, the study employs a combination of theoretical analysis and empirical observations.
 He discusses intervals and series of tones, along with single tones.
 He distinguished between phenomena and mental functions, suggesting that phenomena such as tones, colors, and images are either sensory or imaginary.
 Stumpf termed the study of such phenomena as phenomenology.
-He did a wide range of studies of the phenomenological characteristics of the sounds of different instruments, the determinants of melody, tonal fusion, and the consonance and dissonance of tones.
+He did a wide range of studies of the phenomenological characteristics of the sounds of different instruments, the determinants of melody, tonal fusion (Verschmelzung), and the consonance and dissonance of tones.
 This research was made possible by the excellent collection of acoustic devices at the Institute of Physics.
 Stumpf's work on phenomenology influenced Edmund Husserl, who is considered the father of the school of phenomenology.